AI-driven Virtual Agent Network for entrepreneurs

 Starting up Smoothly is a network of readily available, AI-powered virtual assistants to help foreigners set up businesses in Finland.

-With a bold vision of a human-centric society, ready to respond to the challenges of today and tomorrow, the Finnish government joined the global race to attract the world’s most forward-thinking talent.
+With a bold vision of a human-centric society, the Finnish government joined the global race to attract the world’s most forward-thinking talent.

 The opportunities for connecting services are endless and would bring huge benefits to users.
-It’s a true example of a “Living Service” – a virtual network that brings together organizations across sectors to serve citizens and business alike with a holistic, proactive and human-centered approach.
+This Virtual Agent Network brings together organizations across sectors to serve citizens and business alike with a holistic, proactive and human-centered approach.

 Helps with immigration and citizenship issues.

 Supports questions related to setting up a business in Finland.